r-40021/bingo/README.md

 # <img src="./public/favicon/favicon.ico" alt="icon" height="35px">&nbsp;Bingo Machine

-This is a bingo machine which saves the history and the settings auto automatically.
+This is a bingo machine which saves the history and the settings automatically.

-(Except for some browsers.)
+(Except for some legacy browsers.)

 [Open the app](https://r-40021.github.io/bingo/)